doherty100/azuresandbox/README.md

 Shared virtual wan hub | 10.73.10.0/24 | 10.73.10.0 | 10.73.10.255 | 256
 P2S client VPN connections | 10.73.11.0/24 | 10.73.11.0 | 10.73.11.255 | 256

-##### Custom subnet IP address prefixes (sample)
+##### Determine custom subnet IP address prefixes (sample)

 Use this section to customize the default subnet IP address prefixes used by the quick starts to support routing on an organization's private network.
-Make your own copy of this table and change these sample values to your custom values.
+Make a copy of this table and change these sample values to custom values.
+Each address prefix must fall within the virtual network IP address ranges discussed previously.
 Note this sample uses the suggested minimum address ranges described previously.

 Virtual network | Subnet | IP address prefix | First | Last | IP address count
 Shared hub | snet-default-001 | 10.73.8.0/25 | 10.73.8.0 | 10.73.8.127 | 128